jbarnette/jbarnette.github.com/_posts/2010-06-26-isolate-on-heroku.markdown

 Quite a few people have asked about using [Isolate][src] on Heroku.
-There's no built-in support for Isolate in Heroku's current deployment tools (hey, a guy can dream), but it's pretty easy to hack together using Heroku's support for a `.gems` manifest file.
+There's no built-in support for Isolate in Heroku's current deployment tools, but it's pretty easy to hack together using Heroku's support for a `.gems` manifest file.

 [src]: http://github.com/jbarnette/isolate